glottospace/glottospace/paper.md

 Existing global databases of linguistic and cultural diversity, such as Glottolog `[@Hammarström:2021]`, WALS `[@Dryer:2013]`, and D-PLACE `[@Kirby:2016]`, are structured according to the cross-linguistic data format `[@Forkel :2018]`, allowing for the integration of different databases.
 One way in which languages can be matched across databases is by using glottocodes, i.e. unique identifiers of languages, dialects and language families `[@Forkel:2021]`.
 These glottocodes often have geospatial coordinates associated with them, allowing for geospatial analysis and visualisation.
 With **glottospace**, users can easily access the most recent version of these databases.
 Researchers can query those databases, use them as a benchmark, or supplement their own data with additional information (like geospatial coordinates, language family).

-The **glottospace** package can generate empty data structures to facilitate data entry, or convert existing databases (for example stored in an Excel or CSV file) into two standardized data structures \autoref{fig:1}:
+The **glottospace** package can generate empty data structures to facilitate data entry, or convert existing databases (for example stored in an Excel or CSV file) into two standardized data structures \autoref{fig:data}:
   - glottodata: a single data table (and optionally, metadata tables)

     - one row for each glottocode